Sydney Sixers: Home grounds

 The Sydney Sixers play out of the Sydney Cricket Ground, Sydney.
 The stadium has had a capacity of 48,000 since the completion of redevelopments in 2014.
-A part of the makeover included new state-of-art facilities and grandstand as well as one of the biggest video screens in the southern hemisphere.
+The makeover included new state-of-art facilities and grandstand as well as one of the biggest video screens in the southern hemisphere.

 The Sixers set a new domestic crowd record for cricket in New South Wales when 39,756 people attended the Sydney Smash on 14 January 2017.
-Since BBL|11 they also play matches at C.ex Coffs International Stadium in Coffs Harbour.
+Since BBL11 they also play matches at C.ex Coffs International Stadium in Coffs Harbour.